 If you are not certain whether or not your car is involved in any of these recalls, you should either call your dealer, or visit the NHTSA's "search for recalls" page.
 If you have discovered a defect other than the ones described in this article, you should also report it to your dealer, and to the NHTSA.
 As you can see, it is frequently customer complaints that set an important safety investigation in motion, which leads to a recall.
 Although inconvenient for everyone, recalls save lives.

 If you have been injured by a defective product, part or vehicle, you might be able to file a product liability lawsuit and receive compensation for your injuries.
-Contact the Columbia defective product lawyers at Aaron Sachs and Associates today for a free initial assessment of your claim.
+Contact the Columbia defective product lawyers at Aaron Sachs & Associates, P.C. today for a free initial assessment of your claim.